Gardening — Leaf Mold, Gardener's Gold

 the pile, to maintain the moisture level, if you want to speed things along.

 It is very easy to create leaf mold in a bag.
-Those tall paper leaf bags work especially well because they allow air
+Tall paper leaf bags work especially well because they allow air

 and water in as the paper decomposed.
 By spring, not only will the leaf have disintegrated, but the bag will